yingweiwo

 Therapeutic Uses

-MEDICATION (VET): A chemotherapeutic protocol using carmustine in combination with vincristine and prednisone was tested in dogs with multicentric malignant lymphosarcoma.
-Of seven dogs treated, six (85.7%) achieved complete remission.
-A partial response occurred in one dog.
-Median survival time was 224 days (mean 386 days), and median duration of remission was 183 days (mean 323 days).
-Marked neutropenia was observed following carmustine administration.
-There were no significant alterations in platelets and red blood cell counts during treatment, and no abnormalities attributable to the chemotherapy were found in serum biochemical profiles.
-Results of this study showed that carmustine is an effective alternative option in the treatment of canine lymphosarcoma.
+Drug (Veterinary): A chemotherapy regimen using carmustine in combination with vincristine and prednisone was tested in dogs with multicentric malignant lymphosarcoma.
+Of the 7 dogs treated, 6 (85.7%) achieved complete remission.
+1 dog achieved partial remission.
+The median survival was 224 days (mean 386 days), and the median duration of remission was 183 days (mean 323 days).
+Significant neutropenia was observed after carmustine administration.
+No significant changes were observed in platelet and red blood cell counts during treatment, and no chemotherapy-related abnormalities were found in serum biochemistry.
+These results suggest that carmustine is an effective alternative therapy for canine lymphosarcoma.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.